fabio-nogueira-almeida/Swift-Composable-Architecture/README.md

 # Swift-Composable-Architecture
 Project using Swift Composable Architecture created by point free.

-## Technologies used ins this prioject
+## Technologies used in this prioject
 * Swift
 * SwiftUI e Combine
 * SPM Modules